-Join us for our Saturday morning working bees from 9.30 to 11.30 am.
+Join us for a Saturday morning working bee from 9.30 to 11.30 am.
 We meet at the Visitor Centre, and a morning tea follows.
 Our focus is on the Wetland Regeneration project.
-We will be weeding and preparing for planting over 3000 plants lovingly tended for us by Bungalook Native Nursery.
+We will be planting some of the 3000 plants lovingly tended for us by Bungalook Native Nursery.

-Join us for our Saturday morning working bees from 9.30 to 11.30 am.
+Join us for a Saturday morning working bee from 9.30 to 11.30 am.
 We meet at the Visitor Centre, and a morning tea follows.
 Our focus is on the Wetland Regeneration project.
-We will be weeding and preparing for planting over 3000 plants lovingly tended for us by Bungalook Native Nursery.
+We will be planting some of the 3000 plants lovingly tended for us by Bungalook Native Nursery.

 Working bees in 2025